Disclaimer: The following are taken from my notes - they are not verbatim, although I have tried to be as accurate as possible.

 What was the most challenging scene?

-E: The Department of Mysteries scene, what would Luna do in a life or death situation?
-She doesn’t think death is the worst thing, and is very well adjusted to it.
+E: In the Department of Mysteries scene, what would Luna do in a life or death situation?
+She doesn’t think death is the worst thing and is very well adjusted to it.
 David Yates helped by saying, perhaps she isn’t afraid for herself, but for her friends.
 Also, it was tough because it was all green screen.